Myvar/icos-dev/docs.md

 # Kubespec Overrides (Optional)
-If you want to change the Kubernetes specs, to add resource constraints, or use a cert issue with SSL, you can easily create a file in the ``_res`` folder with the following names and base content, Note you must be sure to add the proper reg-cred for your private docker registries.
+If you want to change the Kubernetes specs to add resource constraints or use a cert issuer with SSL, you can easily create a file in the ``_res`` folder with the following names and base content.
+Note you must be sure to add the proper reg-cred for your private docker registries.

 Deployment.yaml
 ```yaml